ShaneCarmichael/Projects/Cost Estimation for Manufacturing/README.md

 <!-- * [License](#license) -->

 ## General Information
-- POroejct ot use machine learning models to help estimate costs in bespoke manufacturing.
+- Using machine learning models to help estimate costs in bespoke manufacturing.
 Intended to improve speed and accuracy of cost estimation to improve overall gross margins.

 ## Technologies Used
 - Python - version 3.8.5